farirpgs/fari-app/lib/docs/fate-stunts.md

 ### Other

 - **Burglar's Signature.** Some element of your character makes you an expert thief.
 Pick one of your aspects.
-Once per scene, you may invoke that aspect on a Burglary roll for free. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Once per scene, you may invoke that aspect on a Burglary roll for free.
 - **I, Lupin!** Somehow, you can always pull of a stroke of larcenous brilliance when it really counts.
-Once per scene, when you succeed on a Burglary roll, you may choose to succeed with style instead. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Once per scene, when you succeed on a Burglary roll, you may choose to succeed with style instead.

 ## Contacts Stunts

 ### Active Networks

 - **Center of the Web.** Whether or not you lead it, you are like the spider at the center of a web regarding any organization of which you are a part.
 Information about the organization flows your way naturally, taking one time increment less to reach your attentive ears than it would normally, and so long as you are able to make any sort of contact with the outside world, you are quickly able to find out information about your organization’s dealings.
 You also gain +1 to Contacts rolls related to your organization. (adapted from Spirit of the Century SRD, §6.18.3)
 - **Discreet Enquiries.** You are unusually subtle when it comes to gathering information.
-Whenever you seek information and an opponent rolls Contacts to be alerted to this activity, you may roll active opposition against them. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+Whenever you seek information and an opponent rolls Contacts to be alerted to this activity, you may roll active opposition against them.
 - **The Strength of One Becomes the Strength of Many.** Once you begin a contacting effort, it becomes self-sustaining, as people you talk to talk to other people, who talk to others in turn.
 In effect, you will always get an answer; it is only a matter of time.
 (Fate System Toolkit, p.99)
 - **Ubiquity.** (requires Center of the Web.)
 First, this stunt steps up the intensity of your Center of the Web stunt – information flows your way a total of two time increments faster.
 Second, this stunt removes the restriction “so long as you are able to make any sort of contact with the outside world.”
 Your ties into the organization are so thoroughly widespread that the outside world makes every reasonable effort to stay in contact with you.
 For a fate point, your organization can even make some fairly unreasonable efforts to stay in contact.
 (Spirit of the Century SRD, §6.18.3)